Biography

 And the Award Goes to

-For someone who only created two television shows and wrote one film so far in her career, Phoebe Waller-Bridge has a plethora of awards!
-Her one-woman play, Fleabag, and Killing Eve have all been major successes in their own accords, earning Waller-Bridge many awards and critical acclaim through the years.
+For someone who has created only two television shows and written one film so far in her career, Phoebe Waller-Bridge has a plethora of awards!
+Her one-woman play, Fleabag, and Killing Eve have all been major successes in their own accord, earning Waller-Bridge many awards and critical acclaim through the years.

 Fleabag (Theatre)